 If you’re choosing to sell online, you should start off with the online version of an auction house: eBay.
 While you’ll probably find some online locations for specialist toy sales, eBay is too big to overlook.

 Similarly, you should take the time to evaluate the possibilities of Facebook.
 It is now simple to sell your old stuff on Facebook, with groups dedicated to buying and selling almost everything.

 You can sell on various online marketplaces, but you’re probably going to be using eBay the most, certainly at first.

-Meanwhile, if the item is a limited edition, or comes with some certification, take the time to highlight this, and photograph it too.
-It can add a significant amount of value, and again serve to make your listing more valuable.
+Meanwhile, if the item is a limited edition or comes with certification, highlight this, and photograph it too.
+It can add significant value, and again serve to make your listing more valuable.

-Understand the Importance of Keywords
+7. Understand the Importance of Keywords

 Wherever you’re selling the item, make sure you clearly describe it in the listing title, using its most recognized name, followed by the condition it is in.
 This is useful both for the listings page of the site you’re using, and any search engines that might be indexing the listing site or its sub-categories.

-For instance, “Original Transformers G1 Soundwave BNMIB w/Buzzsaw Cassette” tells the reader that the item is a Generation 1 Transformer figure, is Brand New, Mint In Box, and comes with the Buzzsaw cassette transformer.
+For instance, “Original Transformers G1 Soundwave BNMIB w/Buzzsaw Cassette” tells the reader that the item is a Generation 1 Transformer figure, is “Brand New, Mint in Box”, and comes with the Buzzsaw cassette transformer.
 This works far better than “1980s Transformer Cassette Player”—searches on eBay and Google will be for “Soundwave,” “Transformers Soundwave,” or “G1 Soundwave”.

 Second guess what potential buyers might type into Google to find your item, and work with it.

-Factor in Packaging and Shipping
+8. Factor in Packaging and Shipping

 Are you able to ship the item safely?